enzo-project/enzo-dev/doc/manual/source/tutorials/WritingParameterFiles.rst

 AMR simulations can be run with ``ParallelRootGridIO`` and ``ParallelParticleIO`` on, though you must be careful to turn off the ``Unigrid`` parameter.
-In addition, it is important to note that in the current version of enzo you must run the program called "ring" on the particle position and velocity files before enzo is started in order to take advantage of the parallel particle IO.
+In addition, it is important to note that in the current version of Enzo you must run the program called "ring" on the particle position and velocity files before Enzo is started in order to take advantage of the parallel particle IO.
 Assuming the particle position and velocity files are named ``ParticlePositions`` and ``ParticleVelocities``, respectively, this is done by running: